British war crimes: Execution

 On 27 February 1902, two British Army Lieutenants — Anglo-Australian Harry Morant and Australian born Peter Handcock of the Bushveldt Carbineers — were executed by firing squad after being convicted of murdering eight Afrikaner POWs.
 This court-martial for war crimes was one of the first such prosecutions in British military history.

 Although Morant left a written confession in his cell, he went on to become a folk hero in modern Australia.
 Believed by many Australians to be the victim of a kangaroo court, public appeals have been made for Morant to be retried or pardoned.
 His court-martial and death have been the subject of books, a stage play, and an award-winning Australian New Wave film adaptation by director Bruce Beresford.

-Witton was sentenced to death, but reprieved and released after 2.5 years.
+Witton was sentenced to death, but reprieved.
+Due to immense political pressure for his release, he was released after serving 32 months of a life sentence.
 Picton was cashiered.

 World War I

-According to American historian Alfred de Zayas, both sides during the Great War "established, for judicial and political reasons, special commissions to investigate reported instances of war crimes by enemy forces."
-In contrast to their Allied counterparts, German investigators rarely publicised their findings for propaganda purposes.
-Furthermore, all except 11 volumes of the German Bureau's World War I archives were destroyed during the 1945 Allied bombing raids on Berlin and Potsdam.